 To achieve this, you’ll need a dehydrator.
 An oven can work, too, but it’s not preferable.
 Prepare the dehydrator by selecting the right settings, or set your oven to 180 degrees Fahrenheit.

 At the same time, you can start rinsing and blanching your overripe grapes.
 Place them in boiling water for 30 seconds and then immediately transfer them into a bowl of ice-cold water.

 After a few minutes, go ahead and pat them with a towel.
 Don’t forget to remove the stems and cut the grapes if you prefer.
 Spread them out on a baking sheet, pan, or similar surface.

 Now, it’s time to dry out the grapes!
 Let them dry in the oven for 18 to 24 hours.
 At the 12-hour mark, rotate the grapes so both sides get dried out and don’t stick to the pan.

 It’s best to check on the grapes now and then to make sure they’re drying properly.
 Other than that, this is a time when you can “set it and forget it.”

 3 – Refreeze Them

-On the other hand, maybe you do want to freeze them all the way through so as to provide yourself with that tasty popsicle-esque treat.
-If so, you’re in luck, as you can do that too.
+Then again, maybe you do want to freeze them completely to provide yourself with tiny and tasty popsicle-esque treats.
+If so, you’re in luck, as you can do that too!

 4 – The Possibility of Wine